Portrait

 csavadi [at] ncsu [dot] edu

-I am a second year Ph.D. student at North Carolina State University advised by Dr. Tianfu Wu.
-My research interest lies in improving the training efficiency and robustness of deep learning models.
+I am a third year Ph.D. student at North Carolina State University advised by Dr. Tianfu Wu.
+I am interested in continual learning, fine-tuning and dynamic models.

 Prior to starting my Ph.D., I worked with the Precision Sustainable Agriculture initiative at NC State to build Computer Vision and Software solutions for problems in agriculture.